 An independent film about film:

-A small town tale of flea pits, picture palaces and the people who went or worked there, "Hooked to the Silver Screen" documents one small town's first purpose-built cinema back in 1910 through to the closing of its last great art deco 'picture house' almost ninety years later at the turn of the millenium.
+A small town tale of flea pits, picture palaces and the people who went or worked there, "Hooked to the Silver Screen" documents the impact of film on a Northern industrial town, from Barrow's first purpose-built silent film cinema back in 1910 through to the closing of its last great art deco 'picture house' at the turn of the millennium.

-A warm and affectionate exploration of the golden age of cinema, in a typical Northern, working-class town: "Hooked" explores an era when ‘going to the pictures’ really meant something and, for many, was the highlight of the week.
+A warm and affectionate exploration of the golden age of cinema, "Hooked" explores an era when ‘going to the pictures’ really meant something and, for many, was the highlight of the week.

 It tells the story of the heyday and eventual decline of all those lovingly-recalled picture palaces and flea pits, with their art deco, red-velvet opulence and ‘threpence’ cheap seats.

-Illustrated by archive photographs, the memories and anecdotes of cinema-goers, former projectionists, usherettes and cinema managers of those long-gone cinemas are brought vividly back to life – for one night only.
+Illustrated with archive photographs and footage, the memories and anecdotes of cinema-goers, former projectionists, usherettes and cinema managers of those long-gone cinemas are brought vividly back to life – for one night only.

 Re-live the cinema-going experience as it was for ordinary people in those half-forgotten glory days: the hushed thrill as the lights dim and the curtains part; the giddy joy of the children’s Saturday matinee; the newsreels, the cliff-hanger serials and – perhaps, if you were lucky - a kiss-and-a-cuddle on the back row!